Liam-Zhou/chuwa1206/ShortQuestions/hw1.md

 packaging in POM.xml.
 6. `install`: installs the package in local/remote maven repository.
-1. `deploy`: copies the final package to the remote repository and deploy to server
+7. `deploy`: copies the final package to the remote repository and deploy to server

+### Q11
+The "package" phase is to take the compiled code and packaging it into a distributable format, typically a JAR/WAR file, making it ready for distribution or deployment.

+The "install" phase goes a step further.
+It installs the JAR/WAR file into the local/remote Maven repository so that making the project available to be used by other projects.

+### Q12 - Maven plugins
+Plugins are tools that extend Maven's capabilities.
+Examples:
+- Maven Clean Plugin
+- Maven Compiler Plugin